Manchester Television, Film & Broadcasting Celebrities

 and Roger.
 In 1998 he married Sheila Grundy from Blackpool.

-working title called "Fred Dibnah's Industrial Tour of Britain"
+with a working title called "Fred Dibnah's Industrial Tour

-and an accompanying book and set of videos followed.
+of Britain" and an accompanying book and set of videos are

 In